ENVIRONMENTAL, SOCIAL, AND GOVERNANCE & ENGAGEMENT POLICY

 - Governance – bribery and fraud, controversial investments, executive compensation, management structures, board composition, executive behavior, etc.

-ESG is an important part of DSM’s investment process and is fully integrated into its stock selection, monitoring, and selling processes.
+ESG considerations are fully integrated into DSM’s stock selection, monitoring, and selling processes.
 DSM assigns a proprietary ESG score to every company that it researches.
-Scores range from 0 to 10 (with 10 being the best), and DSM utilizes MSCI’s ESG Controversies as a starting point to make adjustments to ESG scores across five key categories: environment, customers, human rights / community, labor rights / supply chain, and governance.
+Scores range from 0 to 10 (with 10 being the best), and DSM utilizes MSCI’s ESG Controversies and Ratings as a starting point to make adjustments to ESG scores across five key categories: Environment, Customers, Human Rights / Community, Labor Rights / Supply Chain, and Governance.
 These categories are then broken down further into over 20 subcategories.
-Each Analyst/Portfolio Manager at DSM completes in-depth research on ESG issues impacting a company and assigns scores using a consistent in-house methodology.
-DSM stores all ESG communications and developments in centralized folders so that companies’ ESG histories and DSM’s ESG activities are available to all Analyst/Portfolio Managers.
-In addition to weekly updates from MSCI, DSM’s investment team utilizes in-depth ongoing monitoring to identify ESG issues not fully captured by MSCI.
+Each investment professional at DSM completes in-depth research on ESG issues impacting our holdings and then assigns scores using a consistent methodology.
+DSM stores all ESG communications and developments in centralized folders so that companies’ ESG histories and DSM’s ESG activities are available to research and other employees.

-ESG scores are included in DSM’s internal summaries and have an impact on DSM’s investment decisions.
-ESG considerations and the implementation of ESG scores and in-house research have both kept DSM from investing in certain companies and have led to DSM selling portfolio holdings.
+DSM evaluates ESG issues for individual companies and at the portfolio level.
+ESG scores are included in DSM’s internal research summaries and have an impact on DSM’s investment decisions and our overall assessment of a stock, which affect position sizing and selection.
+ESG considerations have both kept DSM from investing in certain companies and have led to selling portfolio holdings.